dmhenaopa/simple_shell/README.md

 # Super simple shell

-_In this this github repository you will find a simple UNIX command interpreter, just as the shell of Linux, but simpler and without some things_.
+_In this github repository you will find a simple UNIX command interpreter, just as the shell of Linux, but simpler and without some things_.

 ---